 What is the difference between Warehouse, Distribution, Manufacturing, Flex Industrial and Specialized Industrial?
 How do you assess a single tenant risk profile within industrial?
 What is a sale leaseback as an alternative form of financing?

-There are all kinds of industrial properties.
-Can you elaborate on what each one of them is and what the differences are between them?
+What are the different types of industrial properties and what the differences are between them?

 The four main categories, or sub asset classes of industrial are:

 1. Warehouse distribution: this tends to be the most common.
 For example, that would be an Amazon distribution center.
 Those can range from a large, empty space, four walls, a roof, all the way to these extremely state of the art, modern, brand new Amazon distribution centers that have lasers, artificial intelligence, robot handlers with all the parcels coming and going.
 Ultimately, you are creating valuation and creating value through what’s inside those four walls and a roof.
 That defines the warehouse distribution side.